radiusxyz/bolt/testnets/holesky/QUICK_START.md

 Additionally, you will need:

-- A running Holesky validator node
+- A running Holesky validator node (at least 32 ETH deposited in the beacon chain)
+  - Control of your private keys (e.g. a local keystore directory or remote Dirk instance)
 - A Holesky wallet funded with a few testnet ETH

 ## 1. Clone the bolt repository